rossumai/university/docs/learn/master-data-hub/index.md

 ![Master Data Hub: select queue](./img/mdh-select-queue.png)

-### Step 4: Assign the token owner
+### Step 4: Assign the token owner (optional)

+For our clients, this step is not necessary.
+An account with admin rights will be able to create the extension, and the owner of the extension will automatically be assigned to the account that created it.
+Therefore, this step is not displayed in the User Interface.
+⚠️ However, if you plan to use a different account later, please ensure that you create the extension with that account, or contact our Support team to reassign ownership, for example, to a special technical user.

-Token owner must have an "Admin" role assigned in Rossum.
+For Rossum Employees: Token owner must have an "Admin" role assigned in Rossum.
 User queries the database and adds the results to annotation data.

 ![Master Data Hub: token owner](./img/mdh-token-owner.png)